nexusformat/definitions/manual/source/fileformat.rst

 are given in square brackets as a comma separated list.
 No dimensions need to be given if the data is just a single value.
-Data attributes are represented as XML :index:`attributes`.
+Data attributes are represented as XML attributes.
 If the attribute is not a text string, then the attribute is given in the form: *type:value*, for example:
 ``signal="NX_POSINT:1"``.